6Labs >

 developerPayload string No Optional developer-defined metadata associated with the session.
 This value is forwarded as-is with the session request and can be used to attach custom tracking or contextual information.
 Providing richer developerPayload can significantly improve AI-powered analysis and session understanding.

-Use the StopSession() method to stop observing gameplay.
+Use the Pause() method to pause gameplay observation.

 Important Information

-• You can call StartSession() again later to start gameplay observation.
+• You can call Resume() again later to resume gameplay observation.

 ×